decce6/Ixeris/README.md

 Ixeris is a mod that optimizes the client performance by offloading event polling to a separate thread, making available more CPU time for the render thread.

 You might have noticed a visible drop of the FPS when you move your mouse.
 Part of the FPS drop is because the game *does* have additional jobs to do when you turn the camera, like calculating the visibility of chunks.
-However, the native code that polls events is not always efficient enough, and some of the CPU time, otherwize can be utilized for rendering, are unnecessarily spent on the call to ```glfwPollEvents()```.
+However, because of the inefficiency in the native code that polls events and the JNI upcall overhead, some of the CPU time, otherwize can be utilized for rendering, are unnecessarily spent on the call to ```glfwPollEvents()```.
 This is most noticeable on Windows, especially when your mouse has a high polling rate.

-This mod resolves this issue by moving the ```glfwPollEvents()``` call to a separate thread.
-This means the rendering thread will no longer be blocked when GLFW retrieves events from the operating system, and more CPU time is available for rendering.
+This mod resolves this issue by calling ```glfwPollEvents()``` on the *main thread*, which means event polling no longer blocks the *render thread*.
+This way, the render thread can keep working while GLFW retrieves events from the operating system.
 FPS improvements while standing still are unlikely, but you will have a much smoother framerate when turning the camera.

 ## Benchmarks